-The academic advisory board is an independent body that advises the Federal Minister for Economic Affairs and Energy on all issues relating to economic policy.
+The Board of Academic Advisors is an independent body that advises the Federal Minister for Economic Affairs and Energy on all issues relating to economic policy.
 The board independently selects its topics of deliberation. and meets approximately six times a year.

 The board submits the results of its work to the Federal Minister for Economic Affairs and Energy in the form of expert opinions, which are published regularly.